catundchat/stable-diffusion-v1.5-lora/README.md

 After 1500 steps which took about 0.5h in my env, I got the output file `pytorch_lora_weights.safetensors`

 ### Examples
+Here is some relevant photo generation of it.
 ![]()

 ## References